ITRS-Group/cordial/docs/tools/geneos/geneos_init_demo.md

 ### Synopsis

-Install a Demo environment into a new Geneos install directory layout.
+Initialise a Geneos Demo environment, creating a new directory structure as required.

-Without any flags the command installs the components in a directory called `geneos` under the user's home directory (unless the user's home directory ends in `geneos` in which case it uses that directly), downloads the latest release archives and creates a Gateway instance using the name `Demo` as required for Demo licensing, as Netprobe and a Webserver.
+Without any flags the command installs the components in a directory called `geneos` under the user's home directory (unless the user's home directory ends in `geneos` in which case it uses that directly), downloads the latest release archives and creates a Gateway instance using the name `Demo Gateway` (with embedded space) as required for Demo licensing, as Netprobe and a Webserver.

-In almost all cases authentication will be required to download the install packages and as this is a new Geneos installation it is unlikely that the download credentials are saved in a local config file, so use the `-u email@example.com` as appropriate.
+If the release archive files required have already been downloaded then use the `-A directory` flag to indicate their location.
+For each component type this directory is checked for the latest release.

+Otherwise, to fetch the releases from the ITRS download server authentication will be required use the `-u email@example.com` to specify the user account and you will be prompted for a password.

 The initial configuration file for the Gateway is built from the default templates installed and located in `.../templates` but this